Learning the skills of leadership: Katherine Ritchie CA

 Successful CEO leadership requires astuteness about others with regards to emotion and strategic personal drivers, which are competencies that require self-knowledge and self-awareness.
 The coaching helped raise my self-awareness and challenged me to acknowledge my values and think differently.

-We typically learned some theory in the first half hour of our sessions, which helped prompt ideas for the discussions.
+I typically learned some theory in some of the sessions, which helped prompt ideas for the discussion.
 Hearing opinions on leadership styles and approaches, building resilience, growth versus fixed mindsets, was really interesting and has prompted me to read more about the subjects.

 How are you applying those skills to your role?